pimutils/vdirsyncer/CONTRIBUTING.rst

 * **Discuss everything in the issue tracker first** (or contact me somehow else) before implementing it.

 * Make sure the tests pass.
-See below for runnign them.
+See below for running them.

 * But not because you wrote too few tests.